 This hormone profile test will take a glimpse at essential hormone markers including your thyroid

-To ensure the most accurate results, it’s recommended to schedule your Female Hormone Advanced Test during the first half of your menstrual cycle, typically between days 2-5 after the start of your period.
+To achieve the most accurate results, it’s best to schedule your Female Hormone Advanced Blood Test during the first half of your menstrual cycle, typically between days 2-5 after your period starts.
+This is when hormone levels are most stable, ensuring precise measurements.

-This test requires a venous blood draw, which will be done at a clinic or lab by a trained healthcare professional.
-During the blood draw, a needle will be used to collect a sample from a vein, typically in your arm.
+The Female Hormone Advanced Blood Test requires a venous blood draw, performed by a trained healthcare professional at a clinic or laboratory.
+A needle will be used to collect blood from a vein, typically in your arm.

 Follicle Stimulating Hormone is produced in the pituitary gland and is important for women in the production of eggs by the ovaries and for men in the production of sperm.
 Levels of FSH rise in women as egg production declines, therefore raised FSH often coincides with the onset of the menopause and is a measure of ovarian reserve.